adriendupuis/exercise-cleaner/README.md

 Exercise Cleaner
 ================

-Training exercise's steps manager and cleaner.
+Training exercises' steps manager and cleaner.

 The Exercise Cleaner removes code between tags which number is equal or greater than the desired step.